facebook/react-native-website/docs/headless-js-android.md

       return new HeadlessJsTaskConfig(
           "SomeTaskName",
           Arguments.fromBundle(extras),
-          5000, // timeout for the task
-          false // optional: defines whether or not the task is allowed in foreground.
+          5000, // timeout in milliseconds for the task false // optional: defines whether or not the task is allowed in foreground.
 Default is false );
     }